 However, this does not imply that he must carry a banner outside and proudly display our achievements in front of everyone.
 Because a real owner doesn’t publicize the ownership; only when we do not truly possess something do we go out of our way to tell everyone about it.
 Having a sense of ownership of the help you have provided to others means we must fully experience the contentment we feel after helping others.

 Do Not Downgrade Yourself Out of Fear of Offending Others

 Humility necessitates that we present ourselves as equal to others.
 We tend to remain at par with social circles to make others feel superior to us.
-We lower our own standards in order to make another person feel good about themselves.
-I did it several times before realising that if I exhibited my full potential, it may be unacceptable for others.
+We lower our own standards in order to make other people feel good about themselves.
+I did it several times before realizing that if I exhibited my full potential, it might be unacceptable to others.
 As a result, I held back on expressing my full ability out of fear of offending others.

 Strive to stay at par and not above others

-Every incident in our lives, no matter how trivial, we strive to stay at par and not above others.
+In every incident in our lives, no matter how trivial, we strive to stay at par and not above others.
 For example, someone admires your beautiful hair.
-We have a tendency to respond with, “No, yours are superior to mine”, because we just strive to be on an equal footing with everyone else, not realising that it is essential to express and explore our uniqueness because it will bring unparalleled, exceptional, and unique perspective to every issue rather than simply attempting to be like everyone else.
+We have a tendency to respond with, “No, yours are superior to mine”, because we just strive to be on an equal footing with everyone else, not realizing that it is essential to express and explore our uniqueness because it will bring an unparalleled, exceptional, and unique perspective to every issue rather than simply attempting to be like everyone else.